What is methotrexate?

 - Liver injury

-This document is intended to provide health related information so that you may be better informed.
-It is not a substitute for a doctor's medical advice and should not be relied upon for treatment for specific medical conditions Please read your prescription label for additional drug information.
+Rev. 8/2021.
+MassGeneral Hospital for Children and Massachusetts General Hospital do not endorse any of the brands listed on this handout.
+This handout is intended to provide health information so that you can be better informed.
+It is not a substitute for medical advice and should not be used to treatment of any medical conditions.